Zika Virus (Online CE Course)

 • Describe the virology and pathogenesis of the Zika virus.

-• Describe the modes of transmission, symptoms, and infection risks.
+• Describe the modes of transmission, symptoms, and infection risks of Zika virus disease.

 • Determine the risk of Zika virus infection during pregnancy and the evaluation and consequences of congenital infections.